Wisconsin Safer At Home FAQs – CLICK HERE.

 There’s no time like the present to explore one of the Midwest’s most popular vacation and relocation destinations.
-Download the 2017 Calendar of Events today and start planning your fun in the Hayward area.
+Check out our 2020 Calendar of Events today and start planning your fun in the Hayward area.

 With crystal clear lakes for water sports and fishing, a national park flowing through our city, and miles of trails for riding snowmobiles, ATVs, cross country skiing, hiking, and road or off-road bicycling, this area is buzzing with activity year-round.
 The Hayward, Wisconsin Area also has a unique selection of golf courses that will make a memory for any skill level golfer!

 World Class Events